PhilipRuthig/EMtools/README.md

 ### 4 (optional) Run the validation
-- For the validation, you will need a manually labeled dataset of your data, your raw prediction results and `postprocessing_val.ipynb`.
-Reach out to Philip for details.
-Documentation might come in the future.
+- To get measures of how good the model performs on your data, you will need to validate the model.
+For this purpose, you can use `postprocessing_val.ipynb`.
+To do so, you will need a manually labeled version of your data and the models raw prediction results (which are generated after step #2).
+- manually labeled data can be generated e.g. with GIMP (https://www.gimp.org/) or a variety of other image manipulation tools.
+- To run the validation script, assign the variable `prediction_path` to the path to your prediction, and `validation_path` to your manually labeled image.
+You will also need to specify a folder for the results named `save_path`.
+- After running the script, you will get a bunch of different measures telling how well the whole pipeline works on your data.